Camera Settings for Smoke Bomb Photography: Technical Guide

 Activate & Shoot

-Step 2m back, confirm composition, pull the ring - then fire in burst.
+Step 2m back, confirm composition, pull the wire ring firmly to the side (never straight up) — then fire in burst.

 Now get out there and shoot.
-Grab your smoke grenades from our color lineup and put these settings to work.
+Grab your smoke grenades from our color lineup or the curated photography collection and put these settings to work.

 Every product is 100% guaranteed.
 Faulty grenade: we'll make it right.
 Shoot with confidence.